Contrarian Corpus

 3. 3

-Two-week full data room rushed a 'bet the company' deal with no exploration of a BMY sale that could attract strategic premium
+Two-week full data room rushed a 'bet the company' deal while no BMY sale process was ever explored

 Primary demands

-• Vote against the share issuance proposal related to the proposed Celgene acquisition at the April 12, 2019 Special Meeting
+• Vote against the share issuance proposal for the Celgene acquisition at the April 12, 2019 Special Meeting

-• Explore all strategic alternatives for Bristol-Myers, including remaining standalone with improved margins and cost discipline or pursuing a sale of the Company at a premium
+• Explore all strategic alternatives including a standalone plan with margin improvement, targeted tuck-ins, or a sale of the Company at a premium

-• Provide books and records under Delaware law to investigate the diligence process leading to the Celgene deal
+• Provide books and records under Delaware law regarding the diligence process leading to the Celgene deal

 KPIs cited